mazpe/Faxsmile/readme.md

 - Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'view' a Fax
 - Only 'Super Admin', 'Company Admin' can 'delete' a Fax
 - Only 'Super Admin', 'Company Admin' and 'Client Admin' can 'index' clients Fax
+#### User Permissions
+X Only 'Super Admin', 'Company Admin' can 'store' a User for their Company or Client X Only 'Super Admin', 'Company Admin' can 'create' a User for their Company or Client X Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'update' a User X Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'edit' a User X Only 'Super Admin', 'Company Admin' and 'Client Admin' from the Entity can 'view' a User X Only 'Super Admin', 'Company Admin' and 'Client Admin' can 'delete' a User X Only 'Super Admin', 'Company Admin' and 'Client Admin' can 'index' clients User

 #### Super Admin
 - 'Super Admin' can do anything